-Program: Building Program Sub-program: Building Project Name: Annual Infrastructure Replacements Building Improvements and Submission ID: 7192 Location: City Wide Cost: \$3,000,000 OBI: \$ - Funding Sources: Others: \$3,00 00,000 Scope: Annual Infrastructure Replacement and facilities.
-These projects include equipinterior renovations and refubishments, and installations. ment replacements of HVAC and d Mechanical components,
+Program: Building Program Sub-program : Building Project Name: Annual Infrastructure Replacemen Building Improvements ts and Submission I D: 7192 Location: City Wide Cost: \$3,000,000 OBI: \$ - Funding Sources: Others: \$3 ,000,000 Scope: Annual Infrastructure Replacement a facilities.
+These projects include equinterior renovations and refubishment and installations. ipment replacements of HVAC and Mechanical components, longer be reliably repaired due to outdated equipment (lack of part supply).
+It will be replaced with a new, energy efficient system to ensure the health and safety of all occupants and visitors.